 Under the False Claims Act, any individual who faces retaliation for whistleblowing is eligible for recovery.
 Damage relief may include reinstatement of job or position, twice the amount of back pay the employer owes (plus interest), and compensation for special damages such as litigation expenses and attorney’s fees.
 Filing an FCA retaliation claim requires a different process than a qui tam lawsuit.
 Speak to an attorney for assistance with both types of actions.

 Butler Wooten & Peak LLP is a national whistleblower, False Claims Act, and retaliation law firm that has represented thousands of clients around the nation.
 We help private citizens come forward with incriminating evidence against fraudulent parties, navigate lawsuit proceedings, and earn maximum compensation for the civil action.
 Our firm has handled cases involving several types of fraud and wrongful acts against the government, such as:

 In our years of litigation experience throughout the United States, we’ve learned how best to represent clients coming forward with information and evidence about all types of fraud.
 As soon as you notice warning signs of fraud against the federal government or GA state/local governments, or uncover evidence of illegal activity against federal parties, notify our firm.
 We have an office in Atlanta for in-person consultations, or you can explain your situation over the phone with one of our knowledgeable attorneys.

 We offer free case reviews so you can do so without risk or obligation.
 Our team understands the nuances of the federal and state laws regarding false claims and whistleblowing in Georgia and around the country.
 Let us help you with these complex cases.
-Call (800) 242-2962 or contact us online to schedule your appointment today.
+Call (800) 242-2962 to speak with our Atlanta personal injury lawyers or contact us online to schedule your appointment today.